Why is SAIL important?

-SAIL’s offerings are relevant to older adults because they were (and continue to be) developed or inspired by members.
-Most of our services are unduplicated such as Access to Pre-screened Service Providers (our most widely used SAIL benefit), Automated Daily Check-in, Tech Tutoring, House Checks, Member-to-Member Volunteer Support.
+Our offerings are relevant to older adults because they were (and continue to be) developed or inspired by members themselves.
+Most of the services offered by SAIL are not available elsewhere in our community.
+These include: Access to Pre-screened Service Providers (our most widely used SAIL benefit), Automated Daily Check-in, Tech Tutoring, House Checks, Member-to-Member Volunteer Support.

-We help prevent fraud, loneliness, injuries, overall decline, and other life events leading to loss of independence.
+We help prevent fraud, loneliness, injuries, and other life events that often lead to the loss of independence.
 We do all of this through our educational programs, services, and social connections.
 Longtime member Pauline Scott recently commented: "I’m so happy SAIL started all those years ago—especially when I think about all the wonderful things you do for people like me!"
 The cool thing is that Pauline is also a volunteer at SAIL.
 We appreciate all she does for SAIL and her fellow members!

 by Charter Member Sue Goldstein